camaraproject/Commonalities/documentation/API-design-guidelines.md

 _Managing correlation between resource-based event souscription and event notification_ To manage correlation between the subscription management and the event notification (as these are 2 distinct operations):
-- use `eventSubscriptionId` attribute (in body) - this identifier is provided in event subscription and could be valued in each event notification.
+- use `eventSubscriptionId` attribute (in `data` structure in the body) - this identifier is provided in event subscription and could be valued in each event notification.

-note: There is no normative enforcement to use any of these patterns and they could be used on agreement between API consumer & provider.
+Note: There is no normative enforcement to use any of these patterns and they could be used on agreement between API consumer & provider.

 _Examples_

-Example for Roaming status - Request:
+Example for Roaming status event notification - Request:

 ```
 curl -X 'POST' \